top of page

 Worm race

-Individuals of C. elegans expressing were imaged every 10 minutes throughout their development and computationally straightened. green marks the pharynx, red the total body.
+Individuals of C. elegans were imaged every 10 minutes throughout their development and computationally straightened. green marks the pharynx, red the total body.

 Institute of Cell Biology